-Given a quantified $\mathcal{P}$ -formula $\Phi$ (with or without free variables), the task is to:
+Given a quantified \mathcal{P} -formula Φ (with or without free variables), the task is to:

-- (1) (The Quantifier Elimination Problem) Compute a quantifier-free formula equivalent to $\Phi$ . - (2) (The General Decision Problem) This is a special case of the previous problem when $\Phi$ has no free variables, and the problem is to decide the truth or falsity of $\Phi$ . - (3) (The Existential Problem) This is a special case of the last problem when there is exactly one block of existential quantifiers; equivalently, the problem can be stated as deciding whether a given $\mathcal{P}$ -semi-algebraic set is empty or not.
+- (1) (The Quantifier Elimination Problem) Compute a quantifier-free formula equivalent to Φ . - (2) (The General Decision Problem) This is a special case of the previous problem when Φ has no free variables, and the problem is to decide the truth or falsity of Φ . - (3) (The Existential Problem) This is a special case of the last problem when there is exactly one block of existential quantifiers; equivalently, the problem can be stated as deciding whether a given \mathcal{P} -semi-algebraic set is empty or not.

-The second class of problems has a more geometric and/or topological flavor.
-Given a description of a $\mathcal{P}$ -semi-algebraic set $S \subset \mathbb{R}^k$ the task is to decide whether certain geometric and topological properties hold for S, and in some cases also computing certain topological invariants of S. Some of the most basic problems include the following.
+The second class of problems has a more geometric or topological flavor.
+Given a description of a \mathcal{P} -semi-algebraic set $S \subset \mathbb{R}^k$ the task is to decide whether certain geometric or topological properties hold for S, and in some cases also computing certain topological invariants of S. Some of the most basic problems include the following.

-- (1) (Deciding Emptiness) Decide whether S is empty or not (this is the same as the Existential Problem described above). - (2) (Deciding Connectivity) Given two points $x, y \in S$ , decide if they are in the same semi-algebraically connected component of S and if so output a semi-algebraic path in S connecting them. - (3) (Describing Connected Components) Compute semi-algebraic descriptions of the semi-algebraically connected components of S.
+- (1) (Deciding Emptiness) Decide whether S is empty or not (this is the same as the Existential Problem described above). - (2) (Deciding the existence of semi-algebraic connecting paths) Given two points $x, y \in S$, decide if they belong to the same semi-algebraically connected component of S. - (3) (Computing descriptions of semi-algebraic paths) Given two points $x, y \in S$, which belong to the same semi-algebraically connected component of S, output a description of a semi-algebraic path in S connecting x, y. - (4) (Describing Connected Components) Compute semi-algebraic descriptions of the semi-algebraically connected components of S.